 The monarch butterfly is well known for its long-distance seasonal migration and its spectacular winter gatherings.
-In the western United States, monarchs usually migrate to the California coast, which is the only place in the country that regularly hosts the awe-inspiring sight of thousands of monarchs gathered for winter.
-These days, most of California’s monarchs cluster in groves of nonnative eucalyptus, although they also use native trees such as Monterey pine, Monterey cypress, and redwood.
+In the western United States, monarchs migrate to the California coast and tagging studies have shown some monarchs from the Southwest even migrate to central Mexico to mix with the Eastern monarch population.
+However, California is the only place in the country that regularly hosts the awe-inspiring sight of thousands of monarchs gathered for winter.
+These days, most of California’s monarchs cluster in groves of nonnative blue gum eucalyptus, although they also use native trees such as Monterey pine, Monterey cypress, and redwood.

 Each spring, monarchs disperse across California and several western states, searching for milkweed plants on which to lay their eggs.
 Milkweed is the only plant monarch caterpillars can eat to grow and develop into adults.
 Several generations are produced throughout the spring, summer, and fall, with each generation spreading further across the landscape.
 The last generation then migrates all the way back to the overwintering grounds in the fall.
 Remarkably, monarchs return to the same groves of trees as their ancestors.